pragnesh-patel/How-not-to-write-a-test/README.md

 To run GitHub API test: ./node_modules/.bin/cucumber-js --tags=@gitapi

+It took about an hour to do, but needed more time to get the API testing right.

 Note: I have attempted the API test but it does not work, looking to find out where I was going wrong.